Vequis-uk/taskshadow/README.md

 ## Resources:
 * https://miro.com/app/board/uXjVLwGurBo=/ - Miro board for planning and brainstorming

+## AI Usage
+* I used AI to help create the CSS styling for the popup messages for user feedback
+* I used AI to write the tests for the TaskShadowTodo Model
+* I used AI to help debug issues such as:
+  * Issue with static files, where I had to remove and readd them as there was some sort of conflict
+  * Issues with login redirecting when not required, the issue was due to a typo in my view registration
+  * Heroku deployment issue due to gunicorn missing

 ## Credits
 * Logo: https://logo.com/
 * Base code guide: https://www.youtube.com/watch?v=7tGZOq4ODNM
-* ChatGPT: helped create the tests.py tests
+* ChatGPT
+* GitHub Copilot
 * Bootstrap: Used for general styling
-* Used ChatGPT to write the tests for the TaskShadowTodo Model